Manheim Twp. superintendent discusses parents' concerns over book at school board meeting

 Playground: Plant Manager Tom Koch asked the board to award a contract to George Ely Associates for $304,097 for new playground equipment at Brecht and Reidenbaugh elementary schools.

 Student activity fees: High school Principal David Rilatt, at the urging of a student, asked the board to eliminate the fees so that more students in seventh through 12th grades can participate in activities next school year.
-The cost ranges from $50 to $150 per activity.
+The cost is $50 per activity, capped at $150.
 The district collects about $80,000 to $90,000 per year from the fees.

+A previous version of this story contained errors and omissions, according to school district officials.